OpenClassrooms-Student-Center/alumnis/content/students/Julien.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Apprendre JAVA et me reconvertir dans le développement d'applications
+objective: Apprendre JAVA et pouvoir développer des applications utiles au plus grand nombre.

-short_description: J'aime résoudre des problèmes, la logique, la beauté, la mer, le vent.
+short_description: Je suis en train de découvrir la programmation et j'aime beaucoup ça!

 # don't touch that